havet/Dicelist/Swedish/Old/ReadMe.txt

 ===========
 Usage
 -----
-Use 5 dice to randomly get a combination of digits between 11111 and 66666, that corresponds to a word in the list.
+Use 5 dices to randomly get a combination of digits between 11111 and 66666, that corresponds to a word in the list.
 The combination 12345 corresponds e.g. to the word "avig" and the combination 53164 corresponds to the word "samsas".
 You need to get at least 6 words to form a secure password.
 Separate the words in some way,